 So far, the shares are up nearly 40%, which represents an outstanding return on investment for IPO investors.

 In 2021, Trakan Group Holdings launched a $90 million IPO to list on the ASX.
-The Melbourne-based global developer and manufacturer of analytical science instruments, devices and solutions used in the analytics of biological, food and environmental samples is a global business with operations in the USA, Europe, and Asia, and employs more than 450 staff.
+The Melbourne-based global developer and manufacturer of analytical science instruments, devices and solutions used in the analytics of biological, food and environmental samples is a global business with operations in the USA, Europe, and Asia and employs more than 450 staff.

 Since its listing in June 2021, IPO investors have generated a total return of 89%, crushing the returns of the ASX and every major market over the same period.

-Finally, we need to talk about one of the worst performing IPOs in recent memory.
+Finally, we need to talk about one of the worst-performing IPOs in recent memory.

 Contrary to the other companies on this list, this is a story of controversy and disappointment.

 In November 2020, Australian security software firm Nuix Limited filed to raise $705.2 million in what would be the biggest IPO of the year.
-The company made its blockbuster debut on the ASX in December of 2020 at an IPO price of $5.31 and jumped 50% to $8.01 by the end of the first trading day.
+The company made its blockbuster debut on the ASX in December 2020 at an IPO price of $5.31 and jumped 50% to $8.01 by the end of the first trading day.

 The frenzy continued for about a month, at which point the stock was trading at $11.86.